Jó reggelt, szevasztok…

 What else I had?
 Hmmm… Oh yea, Huevos Rancheros – for breakfast it’s massive but oh god it’s delicious.
 This is what I noticed about the Mexicans, that they eat massive meals for breakfast.
-Same with Chilaquiles – it was amazingly delicious and oh my god, but felt like a breakfast sharing platter for two, really.
-While I normally had eggs or fruits or cereal, my e… sorry… my travel companion was eating beans with rice and meat, with tomatoes avocadoes wrapped up in a tortilla topped with guacamole.
-It’s more like a lunch or dinner meal for me – yet I’m still fat, how?
+Same with Chilaquiles – it was amazingly delicious and oh my god, but felt like a sharing platter for two, really.
+While I normally had eggs or fruits or cereal, my e… sorry… my then-travel companion was eating beans with rice and meat, with tomatoes avocadoes wrapped up in a tortilla topped with guacamole.
+It’s more like a lunch or dinner meal for me – yet I’m still fat, why?
 Carne Molida – super basic, ground beef with amazing spices and beans, loved it.
 Apparently, soups are not that popular in Mexico, but Consome de Pollo is very very delicious.
 Panuchos – tasty but it’s like a Taco.
 In a restaurant, a waiter said you can put anything – if you are poor – and everything – if you are rich – in a tortilla and there you go, taco.

 Few facts about me:

 Fruits, candies, chocolate are sprinkled or filled with chili powder

 I was very excited to taste some exotic fruits as well, I absolutely loved Dragon Fruit, Papaya, Guavas, Cherimoya, and Tuna – from a cactus, not the fish which is called Atún in Spanish.